and0125/portfolio-projects/fastapi-to-react-frontend/notes.md

 we create a new `main.py` file for our backend API.

 **NOTE**: fastAPI can automatically validate data going in and out of the API by defining pydantic models for your data.
 These model classes are at the top of this file.

+We created a basic API setup with FastAPI.

+and we can test this with the live server client in VSCode.

+We need to have a body to do a Post request.

+Used the Postman VS code extension to test the GET and Post requests, and was able to get this to work successfully with a restart of the API endpoint.

+## Frontend

+we leave the API running, and created a new react project.

+He created a vite project.